Risk Management in Construction Finance: A South African Perspective

 Data Analytics

-Data analytics helps predict potential risks and informs decision-making by analyzing trends and historical data.
-By identifying patterns and anomalies, stakeholders can anticipate risks and implement preventive measures.
+Data analytics predicts potential risks by analyzing trends and historical data.
+By spotting patterns, stakeholders can anticipate challenges early.

 Building Information Modeling (BIM)